 Paul and I started a conversation yesterday, where he mentioned my lack of commitment to screenwriting, because I veer away from screenplays and make stabs at things like short stories and book proposals.
-We were picking up a friend, so didn’t get to finish the conversation, but the last thing he said was that I’ve invested time and a lot of money in this screenwriting thing, doesn’t that make me a screenwriter.
+We were picking up a friend, so didn’t get to finish the conversation, but the last thing he said was that since I’ve invested time and a lot of money into this screenwriting thing, doesn’t that make me a screenwriter?

 The fact is, however, that the time I’ve spend screenwriting is not yet equal to the time I spent in the Creative Writing program.
 I think my original thought was that screenwriting would be something to add to my toolbox as a writer, that I would work to master the skill, and then return to my other projects as well.
-I’m not sure I ever planned to become “just” a screenwriter–not that it wouldn’t be a good thing, just that I value my other writing learning and experience just as much, and I’ve devoted just as much time.
-The factor, however, is money–of course.
+I’m not sure I ever planned to become “just” a screenwriter — not that it wouldn’t be a good thing, just that I value my other writing learning and experience just as much, and I’ve devoted just as much time.
+The factor, however, is money — of course.
 The screenwriting program has been so insanely expensive.
 If you pay that much for a pair of shoes, it seems like they should have the premier spot in the closet, and you should wear them to all the time.
-That metaphor doesn’t exactly work, because often if you pay enough for any one item of clothing, half the time it’s only for very special occasions…but you get my meaning.
+That metaphor doesn’t exactly work, because often if you pay a lot for single item of clothing, it’s only for very special occasions…but you get my meaning.

 But I question, all the time–whether the money, and the perception or others, has really skewed my ability to see straight.
-If we were just living anywhere else–and the cost of schooling had been equal–would I just choose to write my first love–which has always been writing meant to be read.
+If we were lived anywhere else–and the cost of schooling had been equal–would I just choose to write my first love–which has always been writing meant to be read?
 There is no getting around the fact that at heart, I am a reader.

 Or, is this just me getting distracted by something similar but not the same, part way through a project so that nothing started ever gets the full weight and pressure of everything I can possibly put into it?
 But by that same token– has this whole screenwriting thing been the distraction?
 I applied to one program, on the fly–in the middle of working on my book thesis.
 And once I got in, it was just a matter of staying in the boat while the rapids rushed me downstream.
 And now, here I am.